Military coups in Pakistan: 1999 coup

 In October 1999, senior officers loyal to army chief Gen. Pervez Musharraf arrested Prime Minister Nawaz Sharif and his ministers after thwarting the Sharif regime's attempt to dismiss Musharraf and prevent his plane from landing in Pakistan as he returned from a visit to Sri Lanka.

 Indirect intervention

 The death of Muhammad Zia-ul-Haq in August 1988 led to the appointment of Ghulam Ishaq Khan as President.
 Khan had vast, unchecked Presidential powers and was known to be close to the Pakistani military.
 He had dismissed both Benazir Bhutto (1990) and Nawaz Sharif (1993) as Prime Ministers, though the latter dismissal resulted in his own resignation in what is known in Pakistan as the Abdul Waheed Kakar formula.

 Unsuccessful coup attempts

 1951

 There have been numerous unsuccessful coup attempts in Pakistani history.
-The first noted attempt was the Rawalpindi conspiracy in 1951 led by Maj.
+The first noted attempt was a planned coup, the Rawalpindi conspiracy in 1951 led by Maj.
 Gen. Akbar Khan along with left-wing activists and sympathetic officers against the government of Liaquat Ali Khan, Pakistan's first prime minister.
 Prominent poet-intellectual Faiz Ahmed Faiz was suspected of involvement.